Acyclotopes and Tocyclotopes: Tocyclotopes for signed graphs

-We conclude with two concrete open questions.
-First, the lattice points in the acyclotope (for unsigned graphs) arise as indegree vectors from all orientations of the graph.
+We conclude with a concrete open questions.
+Recall that the lattice points in the acyclotope (for unsigned graphs) arise as indegree vectors from all orientations of the graph.
 While this correspondence is bijective for acyclic orientations, it is not for general orientations.
 For tocyclotopes we know that the vertices correspond to totally cyclic orientations.
 Is there a similar interpretation for all lattice points in the tocyclotope?
 One way to address this question might be via the algorithm in~\cite{appakotnyek}.
-Second, as we mentioned, the construction of the tocyclotope in the unsigned case depends on certain choices, but the resulting zonotopes are unimodularly equivalent.
-In the signed case, we again made certain choices when constructing the tocyclotope (and more generally, lattice Gale dual zonotopes), and we showed that the resulting Ehrhart polynomials are identical.
-Do we also have unimodular equivalence?